xguse/movingthelamppost/blog/html/_sources/2013/07/22/python_gotcha__generators_not_always_drop_in_replacements_for_lists.txt

 .. note::

-    Though the title mentions generators specifically (sense that's what bit me just now) all of this pertains to all iterators.
+    Though the title mentions generators specifically (this is because that's what bit me just now) all of this pertains to all iterators.
 I did not mean to imply that generators were special in this regard.

     Special thanks to reddit user `Megatron_McLargeHuge <http://www.reddit.com/r/Python/comments/1iurg2/til_generators_not_always_dropin_replacements_for/cb88c09>`_ for pointing out my sin of omission.